Agnelo de Souza: Death and veneration

 De Souza died on the feast of the Sacred Heart of Jesus, which was on 20 November in 1927.
 He collapsed on the pulpit towards the end of the sermon.
-He insisted on waiting till the Benediction of the Sacred Heart of Jesuswas buried in Rachol.
-The parish priest who buried him roughly said these words "Hanvem atanch eka Santak matiek laila", which means "I have just laid a Saint to rest."
+He insisted on waiting till the Benediction of the Sacred Heart of Jesus.
+He was buried in Rachol.
+The parish priest who buried him roughly said these words "Hanvem atanch eka Santak matiek laila", which means "I have just laid a saint to rest."
 His remains were brought to Pilar on 10 January 1939.

-The cause for his canonisation
+Beatification process

-The process of canonization was begun by the Society with the permission of the Patriarch of Goa in 1947.
+The beatification process was begun by the Society with the permission of the Patriarch of Goa in 1947.
 The second process was presented to the Sacred Congregation of Rites on 5 October 1959.
-The Sacred Congregation of Rites approved the third process of "De non-cultu" on 27 May 1969.
+The Sacred Congregation of Rites approved the third process of De non-cultu on 27 May 1969.
 De Souza was declared venerable by the Vatican on 10 November 1986.

-A 'feast day' is granted only to the beatified or canonized persons.
+A feast day is granted only to the beatified or canonized persons.
 As de Souza is not yet beatified or canonized like Joseph Vaz or Francis Xavier, he does not have a feast day.
 De Souza was made a Venerable in 1986, and requires a first-class miracle to be beatified.
 The vice-postulator for his cause is Hilario Fernandes.

 Legacy

-Venerable Fr.
-Agnelo's day is celebrated on 20 November every year, with novenas beginning on 10 November.
-He is said to have wanted to die on this feast, and God granted his wish.

 The hymn Padr Agnel, amchea ixtta (Father Agnel, our friend) was written in his honor, besides Padr Agnelak, Altaracho Man and several others.

 A road in Panaji, Goa is named as Father Agnel Road.
 A road in Gogol, Margao is also named in his honour.